The Life Sciences Law Review: Mexico

 Data and marketing exclusivity

-Data and marketing exclusivity for pharmaceutical products is an obligation under NAFTA, which has only been regulated through an internal guideline from COFEPRIS, that includes a five-year period of data exclusivity.
+Data and marketing exclusivity for pharmaceutical products is an obligation under USMCA, which has only been regulated through an internal guideline from COFEPRIS.

 vii Post-approval controls

-Holders of MAs must maintain the conditions upon which such were granted while these are in force.
+Holders of MAs must maintain the conditions upon which they were granted while these are in force.
 Changes thereto may result in cancellation.
 Changes to the background upon which an MA was issued must be filed for approval.
-The health authorities may verify that premises where processes are carried out meet the necessary GMPs or sanitary conditions.
+The health authorities may verify that premises where processes are carried out meet the necessary good manufacturing practices (GMPs) or sanitary conditions.

 viii Manufacturing controls

-Premises where pharmaceutical products are manufactured must as a general rule evidence 'good sanitary practices'; have quality control laboratories; appoint specific individuals with the health authorities as representatives of the entity; provide, as required, information regarding products, services, processes and, as the case may be, specific administrative controls (e.g., narcotics and psychotropic).
+Premises where pharmaceutical products are manufactured must as a general rule evidence 'good sanitary practices'; have quality control laboratories; appoint specific individuals with the health authorities as representatives of the entity; provide, as required, information regarding products, services, processes and, as the case may be, specific administrative controls.
+A very relevant increase in the verification and manufacturing controls that involve substances that can be considered as psychotropic, dual-use or chemical precursors has been the rule during 2021.
+Many of these substances and products, although not formally subject to control by the health authorities, have been assimilated or considered as subject to the same controls and requirements that similar substances bound or used specifically by the pharmaceutical industry may have, a situation that clearly complicates the operation of these industries.

-Additionally, these premises must meet specific operational and manufacturing requirements set out in certain NOMs depending on the kind of products to be manufactured, including, inter alia, materials handling procedures; lot controls and production; testing; raw materials and finished-product inventory control systems; SOPs for production controls; manufacturing processes' validation; compliance with NOMs certifications; samples and documents preservation; labelling compliance; etc.
+Additionally, these premises must meet specific operational and manufacturing requirements set out in certain NOMs depending on the kind of products to be manufactured.

 ix Advertising and promotion